Vegetable tagine with chickpeas & dried apricots

 roasted almonds, fresh coriander, lemon to serve

-This week Jesse and I both rocked up to the warehouse with similar African dishes to share for lunch.
+This week Jesse and I both rocked up to the warehouse with similar African style dishes to share for lunch.
 Both were slow cooked winter veg with oodles of chickpeas and subtle warm spices, and I took it as a sign that this tagine was catching the mood of the moment.
 We were in sync via cinnamon sticks.
-Maybe we were both just feeling the cold.
-Anyway Jesse won’t need this recipe, but it may be of use to you – it’s very delicious.
+Or maybe we were both just feeling the cold.
+Anyway Jesse won’t need this recipe, but it may be of use to you – it’s very delicious!

 Vegetable tagine with chickpeas and dried apricots

 Use a heavy-based saucepan or cast iron pot with a well fitting lid.
 Gently heat the olive oil and soften the onion, adding garlic, ginger and spices until fragrant.
 Next add the harissa, lemon and chopped tomatoes and bring that up to a boil.
 Chop the veggies nice and large, and add them to the pot along with the apricot and preserved lemon, if using. *(If you don’t have any preserved lemon, it’s very easy to make and now’s the time to quickly stash away a few jars in the pantry – but make extra because it’s easy to find you’ve given them all away).

 Give it a good stir, turn down the heat to a low simmer, and cover with a tight fitting lid to keep in all the moisture.
 The veggies won’t be submerged in liquid, so you want a low heat and no peeking to kind of steam them until tender and delicious.
 If you feel like they may be sticking, give them a gentle stir at some point but otherwise leave them be.
 Alternatively you could transfer a cast iron pot to a low oven and bake for 1 – 1.5 hours.

 Once everything is tender, gently combine the chickpeas and currants, leaving it on the heat for another 10 minutes to warm through.